-All ecosystems have a feeding hierarchy.
-The hierarchy includes an energy source (e.g., the sun) and producers, consumers, decomposers and non-living chemicals such as:
+All ecosystems have a feeding hierarchy, consisting of an energy source like the sun, and producers, consumers, decomposers and nonliving chemicals such as:

-Ecosystems Have Regular Temperature and Rainfall Patterns
+Regular Temperature and Rainfall Patterns

 Due to complicated global climate patterns, different areas have unique and relatively cyclical climates.

 For example, vegetation in a desert is sparse due to temperature extremes and lack of rainfall.
 The plant life that does exist is adapted to conserve water.
-Desert fauna also have adapted for water conservation, and since desert plants are important sources of water for the animals, many desert plants have developed extreme protection methods (e.g., cactus needles).
+Desert fauna also have adapted for water conservation.
+And since the plants are important water sources for the animals, many of the plants have developed extreme protection methods like cactus needles.

 There you have it – the wonderful world of ecosystems.